andriyko/sublime-robot-framework-assistant/README.md

 `true`.
 Then run the `Robot Framework: Command Logging` command from command palette.

+## robot_framework_keyword_prefixes
+Prefixes that are ignored in `jump to keyword` command.

+When writing testcases in Gherkin keywords have prefixes like `given`, `when` and `then`.
+Such prefixes are testcase specific and must be ignored when looking up a keyword.

+Configuration for typical Gherkin stories:
+"robot_framework_keyword_prefixes" : ["Given","When","Then","And","But"]

 # Syntax definitions
 By default this plugin will be used with files which extension is `.robot` and plugin will use four spaces as cell separator.
 The